 Proposal Part B2

-• Host Institution Binding Statement of Support (available on this page below and as a word-template in PPSS).
+• Host Institution Binding Statement of Support (available as a word-template in the submission tool below).

 • Ethics review self-assessment (if applicable) and supporting documentation.

-A single submission of the full proposal will be followed by a two-step evaluation.
-The evaluation will be conducted by means of a structure of high level peer review panels as listed in Annex 1 of the ERC Work Programme 2018.
+For the Starting-, Consolidator- and Advanced grant calls a single submission of the full proposal will be followed by a two-step evaluation.
+The evaluation will be conducted by means of a structure of high level peer review panels as listed in Annex 1 of the ERC Work Programme 2019.
 The panels may be assisted by independent experts working remotely.

 The ERC supports the principle of open access to the published output of research, including in particular peer-reviewed articles and monographs, as a fundamental part of its mission.
 It also supports the basic principle of open access to research data and data related products such as computer code.
 The ERC considers that providing free online access to all these materials can be the most effective way of ensuring that the fruits of the research it funds can be accessed, read and used as the basis for further research.